Integrate Security Audit with Azure Pipelines

 Security Audit is integrated through a plugin that adds a build task or job to your CI/CD pipeline.
 The plugin checks the quality of the OpenAPI files present in your project.
 If the detected APIs do not meet the criteria you define in the plugins or in your security quality gates in 42Crunch Platform, the plugin fails and aborts the build, so that bad APIs are not included in your project.

-The CI/CD plugin works in two phases:
+The process has two phases:

 .json